Sunilkumar074/genai-ner-bart-gradio/README.md

     description="Find named entities using the dslim/bert-base-NER model via Hugging Face Inference API.", allow_flagging="never",
     examples=[
-        "My name is Sunil, I work at DeepLearningAI and live in Chennai.", "Rohit lives in Chennai and works at HuggingFace."
+        "My name is SK, I work at DeepLearningAI and live in Chennai.", "Rohit lives in Chennai and works at HuggingFace."
     ]
 )